IvanHornung/Pandemic-Simulator/README.md

 * Altogether, they behave as a peaceful and undisturbed flock.
 * Once in a while, a new, healthy, community member joins the grid.
 New healthy community members are also summoned when a dead Boid's body is cleared.
 * Boids do not want to be clustered in groups of larger than 40.
+* Can be artificial summoned by pressing the `R` key.